KumoCorp/kumomta/docs/userguide/configuration/sendingips.md

 end)
 ```

-## Making an Egress Pool without the helper
+## Provisioning Egress Pools Using Lua

 !!!note
     Most users will be satisfied with using the policy helper shown above.